jweleszczuk/NGS_Analysis_project/RAPORT.md

 Next step was based on quality control for each downloaded record.
 This has been perfomered with the use of _fastqc_ and _multiqc_ function.
-All samples had good per base sequence quality, over 20.
+All samples had good per base sequence quality, with score over 20.
-Generated files can be found in the Data/Quality_control directory.

 ### 2.4 Indexing reference genom: